KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-21-game-rework-and-new-enemies.md

 Enemy balancing
 * Wave health calculations have been completely reworked, so higher difficulties will grant more cash and points.
 * Income health has been reduced by ~70%.
+* Getting 5 stars on levels is now much harder.

 Character changes
 * Selection of your character is not just aesthetic anymore.
 Small variations have been added, which are described in the Character Select menu.